fay-g0/CSCI-13500/Week4/Assignment4.md

 Your task is to remove all duplicate entries from the server logs by modifying the existing vector directly.
 The cleaned log should contain only one copy of each value.

-Objective: Remove duplicates from the vector in-place.
+Objective: Remove duplicates from the vector in-place but it should be in O(n) time.
+NOTE: remove()/erase() functions are O(n) as well.
+So using it would drastically increase runtime.

 ## Mission 2: Verify the Spy